lfex/py/README.md

   built on one of those: [ErlPort](http://erlport.org/)!

 LFE py was originally part of the
-[lsci project](https://github.com/lfex/lsci), but was split out due to it being generally useful for all sorts of projects, not just scientific computing in Erlang/LFE.
+[lsci project](https://github.com/lfex/lsci), but was split out due to the ErlPort/Python-wrapping code being generally useful for all sorts of projects, not just scientific computing in Erlang/LFE.
 This bit of background should give further insight into the use cases LFE py was intended to address: scientific and (more recently) general computing in Python from the Erlang VM, with a focuse on interactive workflows common in academic, research, and startup R&D